-From Lynn on April 9th, 2010 in Bathroom Remodel
+From Engineering on April 09, 2010 in Bathroom Remodel

 The old setup offered minimal counter space, so Ingrid opted to add shelving around the basin and across the toilet, a great idea to maximize a narrow space where she can now put her accoutrements.
 (It lifts up above the tank to allow for maintenance.)
 Note also the mounted faucets, which free up even more surface area.